cerse/cerse.github.io/CerseMeetingHandBook.md

 The venue should be available for around two hours - this has been the typical duration up to this point.

 ### Before the event

 This starts from the premise that a suitable venue has been booked for this event.

-Before you can do anything you need to get yourself added to the GitHub Organisational Repositories.
+Before you can do anything you need to get yourself added to the GitHub CERSE Organisational.
 We are assuming that you are going to be coordinating a future CERSE meeting in Edinburgh.
-We use GitHub.io pages to publicise the meetings and log any outcomes so it is important that you have a GitHub id with sufficient privileges to do this.
+We use [GitHub.io pages](https://pages.github.com/) to publicise meetings and log any outcomes so it is important that you have a GitHub id with sufficient privileges in the Organisation to do this.

 1. Create a repository with a name that employs the `yyyy-mm-dd-venue` pattern for your meeting.
 2. Go into your repository and click on `Settings`.